 To Book – Call 1800 651 451 or use the link below for our bookings page and book in online.

 To book accommodation with Arrabri Ski Club please use this link to our online booking system.
 Cost is only $35 per night per adult, $20 kids (17-6) and 5 and under free.

 Accommodation on Hotham: Arrabri Ski Club

 DISCLAIMER: “Arrabri Ski Club Inc”, “Trip Leaders” (the “Organisers”) are not responsible for your safety.
 Outdoor activities are inherently dangerous.
 By signing up for our “4WD Trips”, you agree to release “Arrabri Ski Club Inc” and its “Organisers” from any responsibility, liability or claim in law or in equity.
 If you DON’T agree to these terms, DO NOT JOIN this Trip.
 “Arrabri Ski Club Inc” doesn’t certify or verify the expertise of the “Trip Leaders” and “Organisers”.
 All “Trip Leaders” and “Organisers” in “Arrabri Ski Club Inc” are volunteers.
 They are not accredited in motor vehicle recovery, techniques nor holds themselves out to be such an accredited person.
 You are responsible for your own safety and vehicle safety.
+All tag along trips are driven on gazetted roads and there is no charge for the trips, just a cost for lunch that is provided for both days.
 Trips and dates as subject to change based on local conditions.